hackerspacesg/v3.hackerspace.sg/src/content/membership/othertiers.md

 The Concessionary tier is priced at $64/month, and includes 9 hours/week access and 22L of storage.
 We may ask for proof of eligibility.

-If you prefer to trade labour for membership, we have a [Volunteer scheme](/volunteer).
+If you prefer to trade labour for membership, we also have a [Volunteer scheme](/volunteer).

 ### Supporter Tier